Viewing Posts for: Carter W. Brown

 The following two categories dominate the cost of sales training and deserve greater consideration before moving forward:

 Lost selling time — This is, by far, the largest and most important cost category to consider.
 If you take a salesperson out of the field for a material period of time, you lose sales revenue and, most importantly, it is a significant expense.
 It’s pure economics 101 at work, with the calculation taking into account the total average revenue per salesperson, the gross margin, the total number of selling days, and the size of the training population.
 Costs are large, usually very large, but the returns are even higher — if, and only if, you have a quality intervention, sales behavior changes and sales increase.
 Even a small gain of, say, 1% in sales performance per person post-training can provide a tremendous present value contribution, outweighing all costs by a factor of 10.
-Out of Pocket Costs — This is the second-largest » Continue Reading.
+Out of Pocket Costs — This is the second-largest cost factor, but it is small » Continue Reading.